masak/alma/spec/05-functions.md

   _arguments_.
 * The `call` method of the invocation protocol is invoked, with an array of the arguments.
-    * Parameter binding happens, explained in section 5.8.
+    * Parameter binding happens, explained in section 5.7 "Parameter binding".
       If successful, this results in an extended environment.
     * The function's body is run in the extended environment.
-This is explained in section 5.9 "Function body".
+This is explained in section 5.8 "Function body".
     * Eventually, control might return normally, in which case a value is also returned.
 This value is then the value of entire call expression.
 This is explained in section 5.10 "Returning from a function".